jenskutilek/FiraSystemFontReplacement/README.md

 Fira System Font Replacement
 ============================

-These fonts are intended as a system font replacement on Mac OS X 10.11 El Capitan.
-If you are looking for a Fira Sans for Mac OS X 10.10 Yosemite, please use [the old release 4.100.](https://github.com/jenskutilek/FiraSystemFontReplacement/releases/tag/v4.100)
+These fonts are intended as a system font replacement on Mac OS X 10.12 Sierra.
+If you are looking for a Fira Sans for Mac OS X 10.11 El Capitan, please use [the old release 4.106.1.](https://github.com/jenskutilek/FiraSystemFontReplacement/releases/tag/v4.106.1)

 The fonts are based on version 4.106 of the [Fira Sans font family](https://carrois.com/typefaces/FiraSans/) by Erik Spiekermann and Ralph du Carrois, and are licensed under the Open Font License version 1.1 or later.
 This package has been prepared by Jens Kutilek <https://github.com/jenskutilek/FiraSystemFontReplacement>.